SMAC-Group/gmwmx2/README.md

 The `gmwmx2` package is currently in the early stages of development.
 While the supported features are stable, we have numerous additional methods and computational enhancements planned for gradual integration.
 These include:

 - Computational optimization to improve speed
+- Support for a wider range of stochastic models to describe the error term
-- Support for a wider range of stochastic models
+- Support for a wider range of stochastic models to describe the missingness process
 - A computationally efficient model selection criterion for stochastic models